 Display Category

 The IMO ECDIS Performance Standard establishes three display categories for the presentation of SENC features Display base: always on the display.
-Standard display the SYSTEM' default display.
+Standard display: the SYSTEM default display.
 Other: all other features in the SENC.

 Display Priority

 Hierarchy to determine which feature is to be displayed when two features overlap.
 Priority 2 overwrites 1.